 This study contributes to the literatures on school-based health services and on schools' role in academic outcomes and inequality.
-Unlike prior studies on school-based health services and academic outcomes, it analyzes a nationally representative sample instead of single cases or models of service provision.
-It also examines a broad range of preventive and physical health services instead of mental health services or more ambiguous interventions such as clinic or nurse presence.
-It studies how service provision predicts overall academic performance, but also examines differential effects for subgroups of students, and the extent to which the relationship is mediated by one plausible mechanism.
-Finally, while prior research typically lacks controls for other school-level characteristics, this study includes a rich set of other school measures.
+Unlike prior studies on school-based health services and academic outcomes, it analyzes a nationally representative sample instead of single cases or models.
+It also examines a broad range of preventive and physical health services instead of more ambiguous interventions such as clinic or nurse presence.
+It studies how service provision predicts overall academic performance, but also examines the extent to which the relationship is mediated by one plausible mechanism and differential effects for subgroups of students.
+Finally, unlike prior research, this study includes an extensive set of other school measures.